 When IndependentNEPA released its final issue, Matt chose to go full-time at Resource Media and, during this time, learned the fundamentals of running a start-up business, developed the strong work ethic he has today, and met his future Coal Creative co-worker, Sam O’Connell.
 In 2015, he and Sam came up with the idea for their own mobile app built around location-based music discovery called Tunefly.
 Soon after, Matt left his job and devoted the next 4 months to learning programming and developed the first version of Tunefly completely from scratch.
 The app has since taken Matt and Sam across the country as part of a documentary and now has thousands of users in over 700 cities around the world.

-Matt became Coal Creative’s first employee in January 2016 as Senior Designer and Web Developer, where he has been able to continue to use his talents as a visual problem solver to create logos and various print projects and design, develop and maintain custom WordPress websites.
+Matt became Coal Creative’s first employee in January 2016 is now the Lead Web Developer & Lead Designer.
+He has been able to continue to use his talents as a visual problem solver to create logos and various print projects and design, develop and maintain custom WordPress websites.
 His favorite Coal Creative project so far was designing a 200-plus-page book on the history of Harvey’s Lake, complete with hundreds of photos and an accompanying website version.